Alternative versions of Captain America: Earth-61311

-Later, Rogers goes to Sokovia and joins forces with Black Widow to liberate freedom fighters to reclaim their country and goes to his base where Selvig expresses concern of his plan to kill the Red Skull, revealing that he has Zemo in a cell and plans to recruit.
-He eventually kills the Red Skull after Professor X's brain fragment is extracted, throwing the Red Skull out of a window over a cliff after Sin and Crossbones affirm allegiance to him as he refers to himself as the Hydra Supreme.

 During the "Secret Empire" storyline, Rogers is the head of S.H.I.E.L.D, using a subsequent alien invasion and a mass supervillain assault to control the United States.
-He neutralizes the superheroes that might oppose him ranging from trapping the Guardians of the Galaxy, the Alpha Flight Space Program, and the Ultimates outside of Earth's orbit using the Planetary Defense Shield to having the Manhattan Defenders, Cloak and Dagger, Doctor Strange, Spider-Woman, and the Uncanny Avengers trapped in a Darkforce dome around Manhattan following their fight against the Army of Evil.
-Then he sought out the pieces of the Cosmic Cube to rewrite reality where Hydra won World War II with the reality being designated at Earth-61311.
+He neutralizes the superheroes who may oppose him using a Darkforce dome that surrounds Manhattan.
+Then he sought out the pieces of the Cosmic Cube to rewrite reality so that Hydra won World War II; this reality is designated at Earth-61311.
 (Note: Earth-61311 was designated in Spider-Geddon Handbook #1.)
-While Rick Jones uses the Cosmic Cube to help the remaining Avengers, the true Steve Rogers exist within the Cosmic Cube itself.
-Steve was informed of a shard of the Cosmic Cube that was found in Atlantis and later a fragment at Ultron/Hank Pym's lair in Alaska.
-At one point, he was nicknamed "Captain Octopushead" and "Hydra-Cap".
-He is able to mostly reassemble the Cosmic Cube, but Wilson and the Winter Soldier are able to use a fragment to restore his true counterpart to defeat his Hydra self, subsequently using the Cosmic Cube to undo most of Hydra's damage by manipulating reality even if the physical damage remains.
-He continues to exist as a separate entity and in a prison called Shadow Pillar where he is the only inmate.
+While Rick Jones uses the Cosmic Cube to help the remaining Avengers, the true Steve Rogers survives within the Cosmic Cube.
+He is able to mostly reassemble the Cosmic Cube, but Falcon and the Winter Soldier use a fragment to restore his true counterpart to defeat his Hydra self, subsequently using the Cosmic Cube to undo most of Hydra's damage.
+The alternate Rogers continues to exist as a separate entity from the original Captain Ameriac and is held in Shadow Pillar, where he is the only inmate.